Deadly Heroes: Production

 Filming was initially announced for May 1995, and principal photography eventually took place between June 6 and July 9, 1993.
 The film was primarily shot in the Tel Aviv region, with Ben Gurion Airport representing Athens Airport.
 Due to the site's sensitive nature, the shotlist had to be modified to omit certain background locations, which could have revealed the position of military forces protecting it.
 Production also rented United Studios in Herzliya.
 To save on expenses, stock footage was used, most prominently during the car chase, which is in large part recycled from Killing Streets, an earlier Golan production where Paré and Israeli actor Gabi Amrani also appear.

 Michael Paré enjoyed the shoot and the opportunity to work with Jan Michael Vincent, whom he had grown up watching, and who, despite his reputation for alcoholism, was on his best behavior on that occasion.
 Billy Drago admitted to finding his character virtually indistinguishable from the ones he had previously portrayed in Delta Force 2 and Death Ring, adding that he played them as one and the same in his mind.

 Release

 Pre-release

-The film was screened for industry professionals during the MIFED held in Milan, Italy, between October 24 and October 29, 1993.
+The film was screened for industry professionals during the MIFED (Mercato internazionale del film e del documentario) held in Milan, Italy, between October 24 and October 29, 1993.

 Theatrical

-Deadly Heroes was released in Canadian theaters via a touring release, starting on July 8, 1994 in Toronto.
+Deadly Heroes was released in Canadian theaters via a touring release, starting on July 8, 1994, in Toronto.
 In Toronto and Ottawa, it was released in a double feature with another Damian Lee production, the erotic thriller A Woman Scorned starring Shannon Tweed.
 Later in the year, it made its way to Metro Vancouver and Montreal.
 In the former, the film was briefly packaged with the newer Damian Lee-produced The Killing Machine, whereas in Montreal, that film followed it by one week.